meaowbeard/meaowbeard.github.io/_posts/2025-02-27-i-baked-the-minecraft-cake-in-real-life.md

 ![FrostingCake](https://i.imgur.com/tYpOeDc.jpg)

 ### The Red Squares
 For the little red squares on top of the cake, I originally planned to make them using fresh raspberries, sugar, and gelatin.
-But since it’s not raspberry season, I ended up using some homemade raspberry jam my mom made last year instead.
-Honestly, I it worked out pretty well!
+But since it’s not raspberry season apparently, I ended up using some homemade raspberry jam my mom made last year instead.
+Honestly, I think it worked out pretty well!

 #### Ingredients
 - Raspberry Jam (home made or store-bought, preferably without seeds)